Nmonchart

 Version 42 - AIX Volume Group

-README for nmonchart 42 by Nigel Griffiths
+README for nmonchart 44 by Nigel Griffiths

-The Korn shell script file nmonchart transforms .nmon performance capture files into .html files for a webserver site.
+The Korn shell script file nmonchart transforms .nmon performance capture files into .html files for a web server site.

 If your .nmon is called hostname_date_time.nmon and the website pages are at /webpages/docs then use it like this: